Tim Harding (musician): Life and career

-Harding lives in Newcastle with his wife Tash and daughters Arielle and Beatrix and works as a freelance entertainer and musician.
+Harding formerly lived in Newcastle, but as of 2025 he currently lives in the UK with his wife Tash and daughters Arielle and Beatrix and works as a freelance entertainer and musician.
 He also sings with the Sydney-based weddings and functions band Soultraders.
-Harding also provided the voice for "Zip the Bird" in Cushion Kids.
+Harding also provided the voices for Zip the Bird in Cushion Kids and Jup Jup in Hi-5.